Fairyhouse Winter Festival Listed Handicap Chase Preview, Tips, Runners & Trends (Winter Festival)

 Article Contributor Information

-We are blessed with an excellent team of specialists and experts at OLBG.
-Contributing to creating and maintaining this Fairyhouse Winter Festival Listed Handicap Chase Preview are at hand, Andy and James.
-They both work on the Horse racing tips team team looking after the tipsters and managing the tips settlement, whilst also creating and managing all of the horse racing event previews for International racing.
+We are fortunate to have an excellent team of specialists and experts at OLBG.
+Contributing to the creation and maintenance of this Fairyhouse Winter Festival Listed Handicap Chase Preview are Andy and Darren.
+They both work on the Horse racing tips team, looking after the tipsters and managing the tips settlement, whilst also creating and managing all of the horse racing event previews for National Hunt Racing.

 Andy Powell